 The volume and intensity must be increased progressively

-The volume, intensity and duration of each training should also be progressively increasing during the first weeks, so that we give our body enough time to assimilate the loads without falling into injury.
+The volume, intensity and duration of each workout must also be increased progressively during the first weeks, so that we give our body enough time to assimilate the loads without falling into injury.

-It is very advisable to start with a general fitness training, in which you work on aerobic endurance and the strength of large muscle groups.
+It is highly recommended to start with general fitness training, in which you work on aerobic endurance and the strength of large muscle groups.

 No fast beats

-Forget the fast rhythms, it is about getting a solid base on which we can shape the performance throughout the season, so if you take "the bike always at full gas, in periods of competition the accelerator will be burned."
+Forget about the fast paces, it is about getting a solid base on which we can shape performance throughout the season, so if you take "the bike always at full gas, in periods of competition the accelerator will be burned".

 The force, very important

-Strength work is particularly important at this stage, since it is a double role to prepare the muscle for higher loads and thereby avoid or reduce the risk of injury.
+Strength work is especially important in this phase, since it plays a double role in preparing the muscle for higher loads and thereby avoiding or reducing the risk of injury.

-Remember that food and rest are part of the training, so if you return to the routine you should also take care of these aspects to perform properly.
+Remember that eating and resting are part of training, so if you return to the routine you must also take care of these aspects to perform properly.

 You will have lost physical condition

-The first weeks can be done more uphill and suffered by the loss of physical condition that you had during your break, but do not give up, in a few months of perseverance and effort you will begin to feel fit again to achieve your goals.
+The first weeks can be made more uphill and suffered by the loss of physical condition that you have had during your rest, but do not give up, in a few months of perseverance and effort you will begin to feel fit again to achieve your goals.